jtesta/workshops/gloo-mesh/core/2-7/omni/README.md

 Clone this repository and go to the directory where this `README.md` file is.

-The host system will need Docker, Kind, and kubectl installed.
+The host system will need Docker, Kind, helm, and kubectl installed.

 For convenience, a setup script has been made for Ubuntu 24.04 which installs these for you: